Classical models may be a better explanation of the Jiuzhang 1.0 Gaussian Boson Sampler than its targeted squeezed light model: Acknowledgements

 \section{Acknowledgements}

 We wish to thank M.-C. Chen, Y.-H. Deng, Y.-C. Gu, H. Su, J. Qin, H.-S. Zhong, and C.-Y. Lu for help in the validation of some of the results in this preprint and pointing out an error in the calculation of the Bayesian test for the modified squashed state hypothesis discussed in previous version of this manuscript (v1 and v2 on the arXiv).
 N.Q. acknowledges support from the Ministère de l’Économie et de l’Innovation du Québec and the Natural Sciences and Engineering Research Council of Canada.
-This research was enabled in part by support provided by Calcul Québec and Compute Canada.
+This research was enabled in part by support provided by the Digital Research Alliance of Canada (formerly Compute Canada).
 N.Q. and J.M.-C. thank B. Villalonga and J.F.F.
 Bulmer for helpful pointers in parsing the data in Refs. ~\cite{ustc2020experimental,ustc2021raw}, P. Drummond for insightful correspondence and M. Houde for a critical reading of the manuscript.